overture-stack/website/markdown/documentation/guides/administration/introduction.md

 title: Administration Guides
 ---

-**These guides are for** anyone seeking information on configuring and using an Overture platform.
-We will walk you through the essential information for configuring your Overture platform.
+**These guides are for** anyone seeking information on configuring and using Overture as their platforms's foundation.
+We will walk you through the essential information for configuring it.

 **You will need** docker installed.
 We recommend using Docker Desktop; for more information, visit [Dockers website](https://www.docker.com/products/docker-desktop/)